Scientific name: Dracaena Sp.

 NOTE: Dragon Trees are poisonous to pets.
 May cause some allergies in humans - Keep away from small children.

-- Sudden Leaf Drop or Droopy Leaves: Can be caused by overwatering.
-Asses your watering schedule and adjust accordingly, usually reducing it and letting the top layer of soil dry out in between watering.
-Also check potting mix and ensure that it is well draining.
+Sudden Leaf Drop or Droopy Leaves: Can be caused by overwatering.
+Asses your watering schedule and adjust accordingly, usually reducing it and letting the soil dry out completely in between watering.
+Also check potting soil and the pot to ensure that it is well draining.
 Check out more information here on identifying Overwatering and Underwatering.

 Dry Round Patches & Streaks on leaves: This is caused by direct sun hitting the leaves.
-Move your Dragon Tree into a bright space with bright light but no sun hitting the leaves.
+Move your Dragon Tree into a bright space avoiding direct sunlight.

-- Pale Foliage: Your plant is not getting enough light.
-Move your plant to a brighter spot, where it gets more bright indirect light.
+Pale Foliage: Your plant is not getting enough light.
+Move your plant to a brighter spot, where it gets more optimal bright indirect light.

-- Yellowing Tips of Leaves: Discolouration is different to dry leaf tips.
+Yellowing Tips of Leaves: Discolouration is different to dry leaf tips.
 This symptom could be a result of too much fertilizer.
-Alternatively, it could be the result of using municipal tap water with flouride.
+Alternatively, it could be the result of using municipal tap water with fluoride.
 Assess your fertilizer schedule and fertilize less or use a weaker solution.
 And definitely switch to natural source of water should you be using municipal water.
 Or let the municipal water stand for a few days, to let any unwelcome chemicals evaporate first.

 - Origin: Majority of the species native to Africa

-- Height: In the wild, up ± 15meters.
+- Height: In the wild, up ± 15 meters tall.
 Given pot size, indoors, likely only up to 2 - 3 meters maximum.

 - Light: Medium to bright filtered light

-- Water: Water the plant thoroughly and then allow the soil to dry out 50% between watering..
+- Water: Water the plant thoroughly and then allow the soil to dry out at least 75% between watering.
 Adjust watering frequency according to how much light your plant is receiving.
 Consider checking water level using a moisture meter.